MartinKratochvilProgramy/Neural_net_class/README.md

 # Neural net class
 Neural net class abstracts most of the boilerplate code required to create neural net using keras library.
-By default code uses 'adam' optimizer, ReLU activation function and mean-squared error.
-Definitions can be changed in the __init__ method.
+By default code uses 'adam' optimizer, ReLU activation function and mean-squared error - this can be changed in the __init__ method.
 # How to use
 Clone the repo and include class in your project.
 Create neural net with 8 input neurons, 2 output neurons and two layer with 32 and 16 neurons: